Seattle Citroën

 European Motor Sales was located at 1104 W. Burnside in Portland.
 While this specific address no longer exists, it appears to be the same building in downtown Portland where the Pantagonia outdoor clothing store is currently housed.

-Very little is known about European Motor Sales but advertisements started in late 1956 and disappeared abruptly in 1959 suggesting that it only lasted three years.
+European Motor Sales had advertisements that started in late 1956 and disappeared abruptly in 1959, indicating that it only lasted three or four years.

-However, we came across a newspaper article from June of 1958 indicating that European Motors had entered a Renault Dauphine in a local fuel mileage contest, and who was the driver?
+We came across a newspaper article from June of 1958 indicating that European Motors had entered a Renault Dauphine in a local fuel mileage contest, and who was the driver?
 None other than Jerry Flemming who would go on to start his own French car dealership in Portland and then in Seattle, named, Economy Car Imports.
 We will read more about Economy Car Imports later.
-Does this mean that Jerry Flemming was one of the players behind European Motors?
+Does this mean that Jerry Flemming was one of the players behind European Motors along with Robert E. Brown?
 It kind of looks like it, doesn't it?

 Google Street View 2018